Radiating black holes in general relativity need not be singular: Open questions

 Additionally, we may wonder if there is an interplay between our analysis and the information loss problem \cite{Hayward:2005ny,Mathur:2009hf}.
 Given that in this picture there is no formation of any singularity, Cauchy nor event horizons, we expect that the information must be preserved and escape to infinity in the late stage of evaporation.
 Note, however, that this would require the violation of the area limit for the entanglement entropy \cite{RevModPhys.93.035002,Buoninfante:2021ijy}

 Finally, and most importantly, we need to study if a similar mechanism of singularity avoidance would apply to astrophysical black holes.
 Answering this question requires a careful investigation of the rotating case.
 However, we expect that the answer will be positive because of the many similarities in the causal structure of Reissner--Nordstr\"om and Kerr black hole.
 In particular, the electric charge is often discussed as a proxy to understand the behavior of black holes with non-vanishing angular momentum.
 The centrifugal repulsion would play the role of the electrostatic interaction.
+However, let us mention that the renormalized semiclassical stress energy tensor for a rotating black hole has a much richer structure than the one for charged black hole.
+Crucially, the expectation value of the renormalized stress-energy tensors at the Cauchy horizon of Kerr black holes shows a complex angular dependence~\cite{Fernandes:2023vux,McMaken:2024fvq}.